The BACCO simulation project: biased tracers in real space: Numerical Methods

 where $\delta_i(\kk)$ corresponds to the Fourier transform of the advected field $\delta_i(\xx)$, and it is completely determined by 15 cross-spectra, $P_{ij} \equiv \langle |\delta_i(\kk) \delta_j^*(\kk)|\rangle$.
 Usually, these spectra are computed perturbatively up to, at least, the same order as the bias expansion.
 This has the advantage that predictions can be computed quickly and accurately as a function of cosmology, but only on relatively large scales.

 In this work, we follow a different strategy and directly compute the 15 cross-spectra relevant for the 2nd-order bias expansion using the results of numerical simulations.
-As shown by \cite{ModiChenWhite2020}, this approach improves significantly the reach of scales accessible to analytic bias expressions and specifically, was able to accurately describe the clustering of mock HOD galaxies down to scales of $0.6\ihMpc$.
+As shown by \cite{ModiChenWhite2020}, this approach improves significantly the reach of scales accessible to analytic bias expressions and, specifically, was able to accurately describe the clustering of mock HOD galaxies down to scales of $0.6\ihMpc$.

-Operationally, to implement this approach we create the 5 relevant fields -- $1$, $\delta(q)$, $\delta^2$, $s^2(q)$, and $\nabla^2\delta(q)$ -- in Lagrangian coordinates using a grid of $1080^3$ points, using Fourier amplitudes and phases matching those of our $N$-body simulations.
-We then apply a Gaussian smoothing of size $0.75\hMpc$, mimicking possible exclusion effects and the non-locality of structure formation.
+Operationally, to implement this approach we create the 5 relevant fields -- $1$, $\delta(\qq)$, $\delta^2(\qq)$, $s^2(\qq)$, and $\nabla^2\delta(\qq)$ -- in Lagrangian coordinates using a grid of $1080^3$ points, using Fourier amplitudes and phases matching those of our $N$-body simulations.
+We then apply a Gaussian smoothing of size $k_{\rm d}0.75\hMpc$, mimicking possible exclusion effects and the non-locality of structure formation.
+The choice of the smoothing scale is anoher parameter of the model, and it slighly affects the values of the inferred quadratic bias parameters ($b_2$ and $b_{s^2}$) and of the nonlocal bias parameter ($b_{\nabla^2\delta}$).
+Here, we have chosen the value of the smoothing scale, $k_{\rm d}$, so that it roughly coincides with the Lagrangian size of typical dark matter halos.
+For more details on the smoothing scale, we refer the reader to the companion paper \citep{ZennaroEtal2022}, where we show that assuming different values of $k_{\rm d}$ does not impact our ability to model the measured galaxy power spectra for scales $k<k_{\rm d}$.
 We then compute a non-linear displacement field on the same Lagrangian field by following simulation particles initially located at the same grid points.
 Finally, we compute the corresponding advected fields by using a cloud-in-cell assignment in Eulerian space where the position is only given by the cosmology-dependent displacement field and where the weight is given by the value of the respective bias expansion field.

 In Figure \ref{fig:fields} we show a slice through each of these 5 fields in Eulerian space: the `homogeneous' is the field weighted by a constant $1$, the `density' is weighted by $\delta(\qq)$, the `quadratic density' field is weighted by $\left[\delta^2(\qq) - \ensavg{\delta^2}\right]$, the `tidal field' by $\left[s^2(\qq) - \ensavg{s^2}\right]$, and the `Laplacian' by $\nabla^2\delta(\qq)$.